Algebraic diagrammatic construction (ADC)#

 dyson_orb = myadc.compute_dyson_mo()

-Analysis of spectroscopic properties
+Analysis of excited-state properties#

 myadc.kernel(nroots = 3)